This article is Medically Approved ✓ by Dr. Edward Salko

 Did you know that your urine color can say a lot about your body?
-For instance, drinking too much water can turn your urine into an almost clear color, while not drinking enough water can turn your urine into a deep amber shade.
-Your urine can even turn into a bright and almost neon yellow color if you take too much Vitamin B.
+For instance, drinking too much water can turn your urine an almost clear color, while not drinking enough water can turn it a deep amber shade.
+Urine can even turn into a bright and almost neon yellow if you take too much vitamin B.

 Observing your urine can help you check for several health conditions.
-Most of the time, the changes in its color are just effects of what you put inside your body, but sometimes they are signs of a health condition that you should address.
+Most of the time, the changes in color are just effects of what you put in your body, but sometimes they’re signs of a condition you should address.

-If your urine is cloudy, brown, or if it is not on the yellow spectrum– then you should go see your doctor.
+If your urine is cloudy, brown, or if it’s not on the yellow spectrum, you should see your doctor.
 You can tell something is wrong by the color of your urine, but you’d still need to see a doctor and do a urinalysis test to give you a better idea of what’s going on inside your body.

-Generally, experts recommend taking half of your weight and drinking that number of ounces per day.
-For instance, if you are a 160-pound person, you can strive to drink a total of 70 ounces (oz.), or 2.3 liters (L) a day.
+Experts generally recommend taking half of your weight and drinking that number of ounces per day.
+For instance, if you’re a 160-pound person, you can strive to drink a total of 70 ounces (oz.), or 2.3 liters (L), a day.

-There is no hard number since a lot of factors need to be considered to determine what is “too much” for an individual.
-But if your urine is consistently clear, then you may want to put that glass of water down, buddy.
+There’s no hard number as a lot of factors need to be considered to determine what’s “too much” for an individual.
+But if your urine is consistently clear, you may want to put that glass of water down, buddy.

 Yellow to Amber Urine

-As mentioned previously, your urine contains urochrome which is responsible for its yellow color.
+We said urine contains urochrome, which is responsible for its yellow color.
 The color of your urine depends on how much your body dilutes this pigment.
-If you don’t drink enough water or if you don’t adequately hydrate yourself– this pigment will not be diluted resulting in a deep amber urine.
+If you don’t drink enough water, or if you don’t adequately hydrate yourself, the urochrome will not be diluted, resulting in a deep-amber color.

-Amber and orange are neighbors in the color wheel, so orange urine could mean that you are dehydrated.
-However, it can also indicate issues with your liver or bile ducts.
+Amber and orange are neighbors on the color wheel, so orange urine could mean that you’re dehydrated.
+But it can also indicate issues with your liver or bile ducts.

-Your urine could be brown for several reasons.
-Reasons include:
+Your urine could be brown for several reasons, including:

-Red is obviously not a shade of yellow, but before you assume the worst– check what you have eaten recently.
-If you have eaten anything with deep pink or red pigments like beets or rhubarb, then they might be the reason why your urine is red.
+Red is obviously not a shade of yellow, but before you assume the worst, check what you have eaten recently.
+If you’ve eaten anything with deep pink or red pigments, like beets or rhubarb, they might be the reason why your urine is red.

-However, if you are sure that you did not consume any red-dyed food or beverage, then it might be a health condition that you should not ignore.
-Some of the health conditions that cause blood to mix in urine include kidney or bladder issues, enlarged prostate, etc.
+But if you’re sure you didn’t consume any red-colored food or beverage, it might be a health condition that you should not ignore.
+Some conditions that cause blood to mix in urine include kidney or bladder issues, enlarged prostate, and others.

 Blue or Green Urine

-Blue or green urine is definitely alarming, but it could just be from something that you ate recently.
+Blue or green urine is definitely alarming, but it could just be from something that you ate.
 However, as rare as it may seem, a bacterial infection can also turn your urine blue or green.

-If you have not consumed anything with vivid food colors, then you may want to check with your doctor.
+If you haven’t consumed anything with vivid food colors, you may want to check with your doctor.

-If your urine is cloudy, then it could be a sign of urinary tract infection, chronic disease, or kidney conditions.
-Sometimes it means you are dehydrated, but cloudy urine can be serious especially if it has foams.
+If your urine is cloudy, it could be a sign of urinary tract infection, chronic disease, or kidney conditions.
+Sometimes it means you’re dehydrated, but cloudy urine can be serious, especially if it has foam.

-Your urine color can tell you a lot about the condition of your body.
-Unusual urine colors could be a symptom of an underlying disease.
-However, most of the time, irregularities in the color of your urine are caused by the following:
+So now we know that urine color can tell you a lot about the condition of your body and that unusual urine colors could be a symptom of an underlying disease.
+But most of the time, irregularities in the color of your urine are caused by the following:

-4. natural or artificial colors from something that you have consumed
+- Natural or artificial colors from something you’ve consumed.

-But keep in mind that if your urine is consistently unusual in color, then you should see your doctor.
+If your urine is consistently unusual in color, you should see your doctor.
 When your body is trying to tell you something, you should listen to it.